tzoref/journal/journal.md

 **HOUR 1**

-created the journal.md file from the command line.  inserted last week's hours and set up for this week.
+created the journal.md file from the command line.  inserted last week's hours and set up for this week. staged, committed, and pushed the journal markdown file